 If your business is insolvent, but the core of the business is viable, it may be possible to save the company and allow the business to continue operating.
 In these cases, the following arrangements would be suitable.

 Company Voluntary Arrangements (CVA)

-Company Voluntary Arrangements could be a viable rescue device for Directors who feel that a company has a future and are prepared to work hard in order to save it.
-A Company Voluntary Arrangement involves a company making contribution payments to a Licensed Insolvency Practitioner over a period of time based upon what the company can afford.
-The Insolvency Practitioner then distributes this money to Creditors on a pro rata basis and following the final distribution, the company is discharged from the CVA.
+Company Voluntary Arrangements (CVA) could be a viable rescue device for directors who feel that a company has a future and are prepared to work hard to save it.
+A CVA involves a company making contribution payments to an IP over a set period, based on what the company can afford.
+The IP then distributes this money to creditors on a pro-rata basis.
+After payment of the final distribution; the company is discharged from the CVA.
 The company can then carry on trading unencumbered from its previous liabilities.

-In some instances, it may be appropriate to reduce Company Debt through the introduction of capital or investment into the business.
-There are a variety of ways in which Wilson Field may seek to do this and the options available depend on the individual circumstances surrounding a company.
-However options such as asset based lending, invoice financing, sourcing investment, financial restructuring and consolidation through loans will all be considered.
+In some instances, it may be appropriate to reduce company debt through the introduction of capital or investment.
+There are a variety of ways in which we may seek to do this, and the options available depend on the individual circumstances surrounding a company.
+However, options such as asset-based lending, invoice financing, sourcing investment, financial restructuring and consolidation through loans will all be considered.

 View our other site on refinancing and funding options.